Skip to main content

 Participate in Upcoming Productions

-Auditions and technical interviews for the Fall 2025 productions of Macbeth and Immediate Theatre will take place from 6 to 9 p.m.
-Aug.
-20-21 in Xavier Hall.
+Auditions and technical interviews for Mary Jane and The 39 Steps will take place on Aug.
+19 and 20 from 6 to 9 p.m. in Xavier Hall.

-Contact the Theatre and Dance Production Office at produce.theatre@slu.edu with questions.
+Contact the Theatre and Dance Production Office at produce.theatre@slu.edu for more information.
 The entire SLU community is invited to audition, including faculty and staff.
-You do not have to be a theater major or minor to get involved.
+You do not have to be a theatre major or minor to get involved.

 Parking